oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 - properties annotated with term [`Core.Permissions`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#Permissions), see [OData-VocCore](#ODataVocCore), where the annotation value does not have the `Write` flag.

-Services MUST return an error if the request body contains a new value for a property that in principle can be updated and currently cannot be updated by the authenticated user (i.e., given the state of the object or permissions of the user), and the specified value differs from the current value of the property.
+Services MUST return an error if the request body contains a value for a property that in principle can be updated and currently cannot be updated by the authenticated user (i.e., given the state of the object or permissions of the user), and the specified value differs from the current value of the property.